Last Updated on 16th May 2026 by peppe8o

 Prepare the Operating System

-Make sure that your OS is updated.
-From the terminal, please issue the following command:
+Please make sure that your Operating System is up to date.
+From your terminal, use the following command:

 Install and Prepare the Database